 About the Psi Chi Honor Society

-Psi Chi, the International Honor Society in Psychology, was founded in 1929 for the purposes of encouraging, stimulating, and maintaining excellence in scholarship, and advancing the science of psychology.
-Membership is open to graduate and undergraduate men and women who are making the study of psychology one of their major interests, and who meet the minimum qualifications.
+Psi Chi, the International Honor Society in Psychology, was founded in 1929 for the purposes of encouraging and maintaining excellence in scholarship, and advancing the science of psychology.
+Membership is open to graduate and undergraduate students who are making the study of psychology one of their major interests, and who meet the minimum qualifications.

 Psi Chi is a member of the Association of College Honor Societies and an affiliate of the American Psychological Association (APA) and the Association for Psychological Science (APS).
 Psi Chi functions as a federation of chapters located at about 1,300 colleges and universities throughout the world.